top of page

 Bio

-April Pauza is a visual artist and professor from Germantown, Tennessee.
+April Pauza is an interdisciplinary artist and professor from Germantown, Tennessee.
 She received her B.A. in Sculpture and Ceramics from Union University and her M.F.A. in Art Studio at the University of Kentucky with a focus in Ceramics and Fibers in 2020.
-She is a mixed media artist working within a sculpture and installation framework that unravels domestic ideals of womanhood.
-Her work is rooted in the exploration of both personal and collective narratives about home, belonging, and memory.
+She is a interdisciplinary artist working within a sculpture and installation framework that unravels domestic ideals of womanhood, gender roles in the home, and her southern upbringing.

 Her work has been exhibited nationally and internationally in museums and galleries.
-These museums and galleries include the Wiregrass Museum of Art in Dothan, Alabama, Patricia Sweetow Gallery in San Francisco, CA, Woman Made Gallery in Chicago, Illinois, the McColl Center and the Mint Museum in Charlotte, North Carolina, Manifest Gallery in Cincinnati, Ohio, Bemis Center for Contemporary Arts in Omaha, Nebraska, Boom 48hr Student Neukolln Artist Festival, Berlin, Germany.
-She was recently awarded third place at the Howard County Arts Council, Juried Arts Maryland Biennial for her work “Don’t let your chicken’s hatch before it’s time”.
+These museums and galleries include the Wiregrass Museum of Art in Dothan, Alabama, Patricia Sweetow Gallery in San Francisco, CA, Woman Made Gallery in Chicago, Illinois, Kinhouse Gallery, the McColl Center, the Mint Museum in Charlotte, North Carolina, Manifest Gallery in Cincinnati, Ohio, For Spring 2025, she exhibited with Sean Riley in a two person show, “Thresholds” at Montgomery College in Silver Spring, Maryland.
+She was recently awarded third place at the Howard County Arts Council, Juried Arts Maryland Biennial for her work “Don’t count your chickens before they hatch”.
+For fall 2025, she will be participating in a solo exhibition titled, It’ll all come out in the wash” at the Art Council of York County in Rock Hill, South Carolina.

 bottom of page